massimo-zaniboni/Asterisell/doc/src/index.rst

 |1707782466XXX  | USA       | Fixed Line  |
 +---------------+-----------+-------------+

-It associate a a `location` and a `connection type` to a telephone number.
+The table associates a `location` and a `connection type` to a telephone number.

 This association is done inspecting the :menuselection:`Params --> Telephone Prefixes` table:
   * A prefix like "39" can be associated to a generic "Italian Operator".